igor47/blog/posts/rivian-initial-review.md

 Also, it seems like even minor accidents can result in [huge repair bills](https://www.theautopian.com/heres-why-that-rivian-r1t-repair-cost-42000-after-just-a-minor-fender-bender/).
 I'm worried that, if I need immediate maintenance, I might be out of luck.
 Thankfully, this is an adventure mobile and I don't critically need it, but it would suck to miss a trip.

+## Minor Peeves

+The car goes out of it's way to hide kilowatts from you -- range is measured in `%` or miles.
+It does show efficiency in miles per kWh, but not how much kWh are left in the battery.
+I would really like to connect the speed of the charger I'm pulling up to -- invariably in kWh -- to the capacity of the battery, which is a mystery and nowhere in the UI.
+I would also *love* to see a live indication of how much power the car is using while camping.

+There is no cruise control resume.
+If you brake because a car swerved into your lane, or because you stopped at at a sign on a long stretch of highway, you'll have to re-set your previous cruise control speed manually.

+The camera button is hidden in an overflow menu.
+If you need help navigating into a tight parking spot, you'll have to pause and click around mid-park.

+The windshield wipers are kind of hard to use manually.
+The control is small, and the first tap only shows you the current setting, so you always need at least two.
+I would love to just leave it on auto, but it's often way too fast in low-rain conditions.

+The AC controls decide on their own whether the car is heating or cooling.
+I really miss just having a fan blow outside air.
+This would be especially nice while camping, where I don't want to use power for heat or AC, but a little extra airflow would be lovely (and help keep bugs off me!).

 ## Summing Up